DPDK/dpdk/doc/guides/prog_guide/ip_fragment_reassembly_lib.rst

 Packet fragmentation
 --------------------

-Packet fragmentation routines devide input packet into number of fragments.
+Packet fragmentation routines divide input packet into number of fragments.
 Both rte_ipv4_fragment_packet() and rte_ipv6_fragment_packet() functions assume that input mbuf data points to the start of the IP header of the packet (i.e. L2 header is already stripped out).
-To avoid copying fo the actual packet's data zero-copy technique is used (rte_pktmbuf_attach).
+To avoid copying of the actual packet's data zero-copy technique is used (rte_pktmbuf_attach).
 For each fragment two new mbufs are created:

 *   Direct mbuf -- mbuf that will contain L3 header of the new fragment.